British Ambassador to France

 In addition to the services listed above we can also:

 - provide information about transferring funds

-- provide appropriate help if you are the victim of a crime or are in hospital
+- provide appropriate help if you have suffered rape or serious assault in France, are a victim of other crime, or are in hospital

 - help people with mental illness